How to Get Cheap Car Insurance (2024)

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

 If you’re currently paying expensive car insurance rates, you’re not alone.
-Car insurance rates have risen 17% since 2022, according to Insurify data, and are likely to continue increasing.
+Car insurance rates will increase by 7% in 2024 — nearly double the median year-over-year hike — according to Insurify data, and are likely to continue increasing.

-But there are still many ways that drivers can find cheap car insurance, including maintaining a good driving record, comparing car insurance quotes, and getting high deductible car insurance.
+But you still have ways to find cheap car insurance, including maintaining a good driving record, comparing car insurance quotes, and opting for high-deductible car insurance.

 Here’s what you need to know about finding cheap coverage and the best ways to go about doing so.